-After a short stint braising chicken, I’m back to the trusty slow cooker because nothing screams quick and easy weeknight meals like throwing ingredients in a pot and letting it simmer all day.
+After a short stint braising chicken, I’m back to using my trusty slow cooker because nothing screams quick and easy weeknight meals like throwing ingredients in a pot and letting it simmer all day.

 If you’re a fan of the sweet, garlic and ginger-infused, Korean beef dish, bulgogi, you’re going to love this slow cooker chicken version.
-If you’ve never tried bulgogi, this recipe (even though we’re cooking chicken) is a great place to start.
-But be sure to check out this super simple version I posted last year using ground turkey (or beef!).
+If you’ve never tried bulgogi, this recipe, even though we’re cooking chicken, is a great place to start.
+But be sure to check out this super simple Korean beef post from last year using ground turkey (or beef!).
 I actually derived this Slow Cooker Korean Pulled Chicken from that recipe, using the same ingredients for the sauce.

 The sauce literally takes 5 minutes to prep.
 Drop the chicken in the slow cooker and pour in the sauce.
 In hours, you’ll have juicy, fork-tender chicken, which you’ll shred and throw back in the cooking liquid for an extra bath in that sweet and savory sauce.

 In the meantime, as promised, here’s a little recap of the Valentine’s Date Night In Cook-Off.
-Instead of going out to dinner on V-day, we decided to cook each other an Indian meal.
-The challenge of this endeavor was that drew out of a hat to determine which course of the meal we’d each be responsible for.
+Instead of going out to dinner on V-day, we decided to cook each other an Indian-inspired meal.
+The challenge of this endeavor was that we drew slips of paper out of a hat to determine which course of the meal we’d each be responsible for.
 I ended up with the main dish and side dish and Dan got appetizer and dessert.

-However, don’t be fooled by the above staged photo.
+However, don’t be fooled by the above strategically staged photo.
 This was taken after a sheet of burnt samosas and a pan of charred nuts and raisins went into the garbage.
 Good thing wonton wrappers come in packs of 50!
-All in all, it was a seriously fun way to spend Valentine’s Day.
+In the end, the entire meal was so incredibly delicious, and our little cooking challenge turned out to be a really awesome way to spend Valentine’s Day.

-But now that we’re back to real life with no time for gorgeously plated, gourmet food, we shall let the slow cooker do the work.
+But now that we’re back to real life with no time to spend cooking up a 4-course dinner, we shall let the slow cooker do the work.

 Sidebar again: I’m heading to Miami tomorrow for a a mini vacay.
 Looking forward to the warmth, epic meals, and (not going to lie) some kid-free relaxation.
 But what I’m really excited and also super nervous for is a HIIT class I’m going to take at this place called Barry’s Bootcamp.
 No idea what to expect, but one of the FAQs on their website is “Will I die?”
-Their answer had me cracking up, so I’m hopeful that this will be a fun experience.
-Follow me on Snapchat (dstndelish) to find out if I survived and for a peek at my Miami foodie adventures.
+Never a good sign, but I’ll be sure to report back if I make it through the workout 🙂

 - 1 ½ pounds of boneless skinless chicken breasts